-Stalin was not averse to taking the piss out of trendy Bolshevik talk.
-As part of his typology of useless Bolsheviks, he speaks of the bureaucrat, the red-tapist, the big-wig and the wind-bag.
+As part of his typology of useless Bolsheviks, Stalin speaks of the bureaucrat, the red-tapist, the big-wig and the wind-bag.
 Here is the characterisation of the windbag:

 I have in mind the windbags, I would say honest windbags (laughter), people who are honest and loyal to the Soviet power, but who are incapable of leadership, incapable of organising anything.
 Last year I had a conversation with one such comrade, a very respected comrade, but an incorrigible windbag, capable of drowning any live undertaking in a flood of talk.
 Here is the conversation: